kjappelbaum/pyprocessta/README.md

 > Making the analysis of data from chemical engineering processes boring again!

-pyprocessta is a suite of tools that aims to help chemical engineers with the analysis of their time series.
-Pyprocessta provides tools for the following steps
+`pyprocessta` is a suite of tools that aims to help chemical engineers with the analysis of their time series. `pyprocessta` provides tools for the following steps

 - exploratory data analysis
 - data cleaning